Kanji: Orthographic reform and lists of kanji

 A young woman practicing kanji.
 Ukiyo-e woodblock print by Yōshū Chikanobu, 1897.

-Since ancient times, there has been a strong opinion in Japan that kanji is the orthodox form of writing, but others have argued against it.
-Kamo no Mabuchi, a scholar of the Edo period, criticized the large number of characters in kanji.
-He also appreciated the small number of characters in kana characters and argued for the limitation of kanji.
+Debate over the place and number of kanji has a long history.
+The Edo-period scholar Kamo no Mabuchi criticized the burden imposed by a large character inventory and contrasted it with the smaller kana syllabaries; proposals to restrict or replace kanji became especially prominent in modern language reform.

 After the Meiji Restoration and as Japan entered an era of active exchange with foreign countries, the need for script reform in Japan began to be called for.
 Some scholars argued for the abolition of kanji and the writing of Japanese using only kana or Latin characters.
 These views were not widespread.

 However, the need to limit the number of kanji characters was understood, and in May 1923, the Japanese government announced 1,962 kanji characters for regular use.
 In 1940, the Japanese Army decided on the "Table of Restricted Kanji for Weapons Names" (兵器名称用制限漢字表, heiki meishō yō seigen kanji hyō) which limited the number of kanji that could be used for weapons names to 1,235.
 In 1942, the National Language Council announced the "Standard Kanji Table" (標準漢字表, hyōjun kanji-hyō) with a total of 2,528 characters, showing the standard for kanji used by ministries and agencies and in general society.

-In 1946, after World War II and under the Allied occupation of Japan, the Japanese government, guided by the Supreme Commander of the Allied Powers, instituted a series of orthographic reforms, to help children learn and to simplify kanji use in literature and periodicals.
+In 1946, during the Allied occupation, the Japanese government adopted major orthographic reforms intended to simplify education and written communication.
+Although devised in the occupation context, the 1946 character policy was a Japanese reform and was not imposed by the occupation authorities.

 The number of characters in circulation was reduced, and formal lists of characters to be learned during each grade of school were established.

 Some characters were given simplified glyphs, called (新字体, shinjitai).
 Many variant forms of characters and obscure alternatives for common characters were officially discouraged.

-These are simply guidelines, so many characters outside these standards are still widely known and commonly used; these are known as (表外字, hyōgaiji).
+The official character lists are guidelines for general social use rather than a ban on other characters.
+Characters outside the jōyō list are known as (表外字, hyōgaiji).

 Kyōiku kanji

-The (教育漢字, kyōiku kanji) are the 1,026 first kanji characters that Japanese children learn in elementary school, from first grade to sixth grade.
-The grade-level breakdown is known as the (学年別漢字配当表, gakunen-betsu kanji haitōhyō), or the (学習漢字, gakushū kanji).
-This list of kanji is maintained by the Japanese Ministry of Education and prescribes which kanji characters and which kanji readings students should learn for each grade.
+The (教育漢字, kyōiku kanji) are the 1,026 characters allocated across the six grades of Japanese elementary school.
+The grade-level breakdown is the (学年別漢字配当表, gakunen-betsu kanji haitōhyō), maintained through the national curriculum standards of the Ministry of Education.